OS-Agent-Survey/OS-Agent-Survey/README.md

 ## ❗Why is there no arXiv link for this paper?

 This paper was **rejected by arXiv surprisingly** with the justification: "Our moderators determined that your submission **does not contain sufficient original or substantive scholarly research and is not of interest to arXiv**."
 This reasoning appears to be **inconsistent with the content and contribution of the paper**.
 We attempted an **appeal**, but unfortunately, this was unsuccessful, and **no further explanation was provided**.
 A resubmission did not resolve the issue either.
-As a result, the ONLY way to access the paper at the moment is through our [GitHub repository](https://github.com/OS-Agent-Survey/OS-Agent-Survey).
+As a result, the ONLY way to access the paper at the moment is through our [GitHub repository](https://github.com/OS-Agent-Survey/OS-Agent-Survey) or via our [OpenReview page](https://openreview.net/forum?id=I7ODESoF6k).
 We are disappointed by the lack of transparency in arXiv’s moderation process.

 ## 🔔We are hiring!